Yvette-Ibarra/my_notes/notes.md

 * git commit -m "comment about change" (no file name) so that it is set up for next push git push (no file_name) to hard save changes into git_hub account

-* git diff shows you the difference from one file to the next change..Changes in the file
+* git diff shows you the difference from one file to the next change..Changes in the file.